Computer Systems Engineering BSc (Hons)

 - Ranked 2nd in the UK for research.
 Our research expertise is reflected in all the teaching students receive.
 Students are therefore guaranteed access to cutting edge research as soon as they arrive at Bangor.

-- Direct practical experience of techniques and equipment.
+- We offer direct practical experience of techniques and equipment.

 - State of the art class 1000 clean room facility.

-- All courses make use of the well-equipped laboratories, networked computers and industry software in the large and lively community of the Schools of Electronics and Computer Science.
+- All courses make use of the well-equipped laboratories, networked computers and industry software in the large and lively community of the School of Computer Science and Engineering.

 - 30 years of IET accredited courses.
 The IET commended Bangor for its staff /student ratio which ensures both excellent student support and the creation of a very good learning environment.